IBM-Cloud/ansible-collection-ibm/docs/ibm_compute_dedicated_host.rst

     The flavor of the dedicatated host.

+  hourly_billing (False, bool, True)
+    The billing type for the dedicatated host.

+  wait_time_minutes (False, int, 90)
+    None

+  tags (False, list, None)
+    None

   hostname (True, str, None)
     (Required for new resource) The host name of dedicatated host.

-  tags (False, list, None)
-    None
+  router_hostname (True, str, None)
+    (Required for new resource) The hostname of the primary router that the dedicated host is associated with.

   id (False, str, None)